Motorway And Slip Road Studs

 The effectiveness of road studs relies on several scientific principles:

-• Reflection: Reflective studs utilize the principle of retroreflection, whereby light is reflected back towards its source.
+• Reflection: Reflective studs apply the principle of retroreflection, whereby light is reflected back towards its source.
 The internal structure of the stud is designed to maximize this retroreflection, ensuring that headlights illuminate the stud effectively, even at considerable distances.

 • Color and Wavelength: The color of the stud is chosen for optimal visibility.
 White is often used for lane markings due to its high reflectivity across a wide range of wavelengths, whereas amber or red indicates hazards due to their high visual contrast.